oSoWoSo/DistroHopper/README.md

   It will simple generate .desktop files for every supported and downloaded VM in quickemu.
   So you can link it anywhere...

-# Why I creating this?
+# Why am I doing it?
   Because I wanna learn

 - Linux